Das42/technical_assessment_github/README.md

 # Welcome!
 This repo will show you how to become an honorary member of the annex, and will test your knowledge of Git/GitHub along the way.
 ### Independently complete the steps below once you have finished the [GitHub Ultimate](https://das42.udemy.com/github-ultimate/learn/lecture/4493018#overview) course on [Udemy](https://das42.udemy.com/organization/home/).
-All of the steps should be completed from the command line in your interpreter of choice ([iTerm2](https://das-42.atlassian.net/wiki/spaces/DI/pages/230641/Other+Useful+Tools) is what the majority of the team at DAS42 uses) unless specified otherwise.
-Feel free to reach out to Logan with any questions you might have about this assignment.
+All of the steps should be completed from the command line in your emulator of choice ([iTerm2](https://das-42.atlassian.net/wiki/spaces/DI/pages/230641/Other+Useful+Tools) is what the majority of the team at DAS42 uses, but you are welcome to use Terminal, or another comparable option) unless specified otherwise.
+Feel free to reach out to Logan at any point during this assignment with any questions you might have.

 #### Step 1:
-  * Fork this repo in GitHub.
+  * In your web browser of choice, fork this repo on GitHub.
-    * _***hint:***_ Checkout the top right of the page.
+    * _***hint:***_ Checkout the top right of the repo page.

 #### Step 2:
-  * Open your CLI of choice _(iTerm2, Terminal, etc.)_
+  * Open your CLI emulator of choice _(iTerm2, Terminal, etc.)_
   * In your `~/Desktop/` directory, create a new directory called `git_knowledge_check` and move into it.
       * _**hint:**_ `mkdir` `cd`
   * Once there, create another new directory named `forked_repo` and move into it.

 #### Step 3:
-  * Hop back over to GitHub in your web browser.
-  * Clone your forked copy of this repo using SSH and move into it.
+  * Clone your forked copy to this `forked_repo` directory using SSH and `cd` into it.
     * _**hint:**_ Review _[Session 7](https://das42.udemy.com/github-ultimate/learn/lecture/4731854#content)_ of the Udemy training course.

 #### Step 4: